pablodecm/phd_thesis/src/103_chapter_3.md

 \stackrel{\textrm{1D}}{\Rightarrow} \int_{t_\bold{cut}}^\infty  g( t| H_0) dt
 $$ {#eq:significance_test}
-where $g( t| H_0)$ is the distribution of the test statistic under the null hypothesis $H_0$, and the latter simplification often applies for one-dimensional summary statistics where the critical region is defined based on a given threshold $t_\textrm{cut}$.
+where $g( t| H_0)$ is the distribution of the test statistic under the null hypothesis $H_0$, and the latter simplification applies for one-dimensional summary statistics where the critical region is defined based on a given threshold $t_\textrm{cut}$.
 The power of a test $1-\beta$ is instead defined by the probability of not rejecting the null hypothesis